apify/actor-scraper/cheerio-scraper/README.md

 Cheerio is a server-side version of the popular [jQuery](https://jquery.com) library.
 It does not require a browser but instead constructs a DOM from a HTML string.
 It then provides the user an API to work with that DOM.

-Cheerio Scraper is ideal for scraping websites that do not rely on client-side JavaScript to serve their content and can be up to 20 times faster than using a full-browser solution such as Puppeteer.
+Cheerio Scraper is ideal for scraping web pages that do not rely on client-side JavaScript to serve their content and can be up to 20 times faster than using a full-browser solution such as Puppeteer.

 If you're unfamiliar with web scraping or front-end web development in general, you might prefer to start with the  [**Web scraping tutorial**](https://apify.com/docs/scraping/web-scraper-tutorial) from the Apify documentation and then continue with [**Scraping with Cheerio Scraper**](https://docs.apify.com/scraping/cheerio-scraper), a tutorial which will walk you through all the steps and provide a number of examples.